RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 **Exercise 17:** *Use `np.argmin` and `np.argmax` to find the ids of the cats that have extreme values in the first and second PCA coordinates.
 Extract the cats data from the data matrix and use `create_u_byte_image_from_vector` to visualize these cats.
 Also plot the PCA space where you plot the extreme cats with another marker and color.*

 **Exercise 18:** *How do these extreme cat photo look like?
-Are some actually of such bad quality that they should be removed from the training set*
+Are some actually of such bad quality that they should be removed from the training set?
+If you remove images from the training set, then you should run the PCA again.
+Do this until you are satisfied with the quality of the training data.*

 ### The first synthesized cat